ydb-platform/ydb/ydb/docs/en/core/how_to_edit_docs/_includes/content.md

 {% include [custom_extension.md](content/custom_extension.md) %}

-In the sections where the requirements differ for basic content and customization, there are two corresponding bookmarks:
+In the sections below where the requirements differ for basic content and customization, there are two corresponding tabs:

 - **Core**: The core of any documentation, the basic content.
 - **Overlay**: Content that is overlaid on top of the core and adapting it to a custom build.